Skip to main content

 Forvis Mazars was engaged to identify the underlying causes of the budget overruns and suggest effective remediation.
 Deliverables included:

-• An in-depth report detailing the primary factors contributing to inflated costs, quantifying the impact of overtime and idle time inefficiencies, and describing recommended corrective actions across people and processes.
+• An in-depth report that detailed the extensive data analysis conclusions on the primary factors contributing to inflated costs (two years of time and motion data, hours logged by drivers, payroll, etc.), qualification and quantification of impact mostly focused on overtime and idle time inefficiencies, and recommended corrective actions, including people and processes.

-• Newly built automated dashboards fed daily from available transportation data, providing a fresh way for stakeholders to track (almost in real time) KPIs, cost drivers, and progress toward set targets.
+• Newly built automated dashboards fed daily from available transportation data, providing a new way for stakeholders to track in near real time KPI metrics, cost drivers’ performance, and progress toward set targets.

 Approach & Results

-• Improve financial performance with a clear way to uncover and address inefficiencies, helping provide a path to significant cost savings and better financial management.
+• Improved Financial Performance: Addressing inefficiencies can provide a path to significant cost savings and better financial management.

 This dashboard displays data such as total overtime by date and irregular shifts by dateClick here to open image in a new tab

-This example dashbord is for illustrative purposes only.
+This example dashboard is for illustrative purposes only.

 At Forvis Mazars, our Analytics team uses data mining skills and knowledge with leading vehicle tracking and driver behavior monitoring software to help deliver actionable insights, enable a collaborative and transparent environment, and help reduce costs.
 Don’t wait to potentially save on avoidable costs and reach out to one of our professionals to learn more.